It's always a good idea to educate yourself and seek out financial advice from professionals to help you get ahead financially.

 You should work with a good estate planner or hire a lawyer to draft a will so you have peace of mind knowing your beneficiaries can have what they need when they need it.

-Credit cards usually come with additional costs, so it’s understandable that older generations might give this advice.
+Credit cards usually come with additional costs, so, understandably, older generations might give this advice.

 But using credit responsibly is usually better than not using it at all, as long as you can maintain a good credit score.
 Even landlords and potential employers often check your credit score.

-Keep your credit utilization low and choose cards with low-interest rates that let you earn cash back or rewards instead.
+Keep your credit utilization low and choose cards with low interest rates that allow you to earn cash back or rewards instead.

 You might have heard that it is better to buy a beater car with cash than to buy a newer (more expensive) car with a car loan, but this isn’t always a good idea.